 School dinners – All of the children in Reception class are currently eligible for free school meals.

-Registration – Please help your child to self-register every day by finding his/her name cards or stones.
+Registration – They self-register every day by finding his/her name cards or stones.

-Snacks and drinks - During each session your child will be given a drink or milk (as long as they are not yet 5 years old) or water and a piece of fruit.
+Snacks and drinks - During each day your child will be given a drink or milk (as long as they are not yet 5 years old) or water and a piece of fruit.
 Sometimes, they will have other foods that may have some relevance to the week’s learning.
 The children will be expected to collect and put away their snacks and beakers independently.
-We do encourage children to bring in their own water bottles, however, we do have spares available if not.
+We do encourage children to bring in their own water bottles, however, we do have cups available at all times if not.

 Learning at home - Each week, your child will be sent home with some work that compliments what we are learning in class.
 We encourage each child to complete these tasks with you in order to consolidate their knowledge.
 Furthermore, each child will have their own reading book.
 We recommend that you read with your child as often as possible and make a comment in their reading record each time.
 We do offer a prizes to children who read on a frequent basis at home!

 Lunch - All of the children in the Reception class are eligible for a school meal, free of charge.

 Clothing – Most of the activities in the Early Years involve painting, gluing and water as well as playing with materials such as clay, plasticene and play dough etc. While we provide aprons it would help if your child could wear clothing that can be easily washed.
 The school has a simple school uniform which includes a polo shirt and a school sweatshirt or cardigan with the school logo.
 These can be purchased from the school office.
 As we also spend part of our day outside, please ensure that your child has a suitable coat and footwear every day.
 Your child also needs to wear clothing that can be easily removed when going to the toilet this will help your child to avoid distressing accidents.